ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 <p align="center"><img src="assets/week1/running_new_backend_dockerfile4.png" alt="accessibility text"></p>

 ### Push and tag a image to DockerHub (they have a free tier)
 :white_check_mark: DONE.
-I completed this task, I had some small issue when I added the tag name becuause I was not using correct naming convetion.
+I completed this task, I had some small issue when I added the tag name because I was not using correct naming convention.

 To push and tag the image we need to have the image to be pushed and get logged with DockerHub account from cli with the command `docker login`.